ansible/ansible-rulebook/docs/development_environment.rst

 Development environment
 =======================

 Ready to contribute?
-Here's how to set up `ansible_rulebook` for local development.
+Here's how to set up `ansible_rulebook` for local development:

 1. Fork the `ansible_rulebook` repo on GitHub.
 2. Clone your fork locally